erlang/otp/lib/stdlib/doc/src/re.md

 Outside a character class, Perl's handling of a backslash followed by a digit other than 0 is complicated by ambiguity, and Perl has changed over time, causing PCRE2 also to change.
-From PCRE2 release 10.45 there is an option called PCRE2_EXTRA_PYTHON_OCTAL that causes PCRE2 to use Python's unambiguous rules.
-The next two subsections describe the two sets of rules.

 For greater clarity and unambiguity, it is best to avoid following \e by a digit greater than zero.
 Instead, use `\o{...}` or `\x{...}` to specify numerical